 more they would pay if they did get the same principal and

 - David and Louise pay a higher interest rate as

 they chose an interest-only loan.
 They will pay an additional

 $97,035 over the life of this loan compared with Lin Yi and

 Bruce's principal and interest loan with an interest rate of

 - Can I afford the higher repayments when the interest-only

 - Can I trust myself not to dip into my offset account?

 - Will the short-term benefits outweigh the long-term costs?

-- Reduce costs - use an offset account to lower
+- Reduce costs - lower your interest